-What stunned me when RIOC stole my work was seeing the picture used in a marketing pitch the state agency pumps out roughly once a month.
-I can’t stand reading it because it’s boring puffery, filled with fundamental online errors.
+What stunned me when RIOC stole my work was seeing my photo of Roy Eaton used in a marketing pitch the state agency pumps out roughly once a month.

-But I skim the damn thing, checking on what their trying to sell residents lately.
+I skim the alleged RIOC newsletter, checking on what they’re trying to sell lately.
 And that’s where I saw it.
-RIOC stole my work to promote themselves, a plan for which I would not have agreed.
-And I knew where they got it.
+RIOC stole my work to promote themselves, a plan to which I would not have agreed.

-And just to be clear, RIOC failed to credit the photograph and implied it wasn’t even mine.
+RIOC failed to credit the photograph and later implied it wasn’t even mine.
 But I can prove it, and I can also show the trail from my work to their stolen property.